wangyu-/tinyfecVPN/README.md

 # tinyFecVPN

-A Lightweight High-Performance VPN with Build-in Forward Error Correction Support(or A Network Improving Tool which works at VPN mode).
+A Lightweight VPN with Build-in Forward Error Correction Support(or A Network Improving Tool which works at VPN mode).
 Improves your Network Quality on a High-latency Lossy Link.

 ![image](/images/tinyFecVPN3.PNG)